 My favorite parts are listed here as excerpts and included below in the original context:

-- Bottlenecks in performance can be an example of counting cows by counting legs and dividing by four instead of counting heads.
+- Performance bottleneck can be an example of counting cows by counting legs and dividing by four instead of counting heads.

 - The purpose of stress testing is to figure out where the wall is, and then figure out how to move the wall further out.